ga-wdi-boston/ember/README.md

 ## Lesson Details
 ### Foundations
-By this time, students have already learned:
+By this time, students have already learned how to:

-- How to create and render Handlebars templates.
+- Create and render Handlebars templates.
-- How to use block- and inline- Handlebars helpers.
+- Use Handlebars helpers, both block and inline.
-- Using Handlebars partials.
+- Use Handlebars partials.

 ### Objectives